Into-The-Grey/Home-Assistant-Repository-List/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or improvement for the project
-title: "[FEATURE] Your idea title"
+title: "[FEATURE] Your idea title here"
 labels: enhancement
 assignees: ''

 ---

-**Describe the solution you'd like**
+## Summary

-A clear and concise description of what you want to happen.
+Provide a clear and concise summary of the feature or enhancement you would like to see implemented.

-**Additional context**
+## Problem Statement

-Add any other context about the feature request here.
+Explain the problem or limitation that your feature request addresses.

+## Proposed Solution

+Describe the solution you'd like and how it would solve the problem.

+## Alternatives Considered

+List any alternative solutions or features you've considered and why they may not be as suitable.

+## Additional Context

+Add any other context, screenshots, or references to related features here to help explain your request.